JerichoNheil05/wd-h2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
  This project is a dynamic collection featuring both animated hero pages and static cards.
-It showcases various heroes with engaging animations and detailed static information cards.
-Each hero page is designed to highlight unique attributes and backgrounds through visually appealing animations, while the static cards provide comprehensive details about each character.
-The project aims to blend creativity with functionality, offering users an immersive experience where they can explore both animated narratives and concise information in a cohesive digital environment.
 </div>

 <br />